-The scale score for literacy in ECLS-B study (Flanagan et al., 2009) combines letter recognition, letter-sound knowledge, recognition of words, phonological awareness, receptive and expressive vocabulary knowledge, and knowledge of print conventions.
-Out of a total of 85, the average score is 43.9, and the standard deviation is 14.2.
+Early Childhood Longitudinal Study, Birth Cohort of 2001 (ECLS-B) (Flanagan, McPhee, & Mulligan, 2009).
+It is the latter study that provides the most relevant information about the influences on kindergartners' literacy knowledge of demographic variables.
+The scale score for literacy in this study combines letter recognition, letter-sound knowledge, recognition of words, phonological awareness, receptive and expressive vocabulary knowledge, and knowledge of print conventions.
+Of a total of 85, the average score is 43.9 and the standard deviation is 14.2.
 Table 2 summarizes data on the relationship of this measure to six variables: gender, race/ethnicity, poverty status, home language, family type, and age.